-Video: Caesarean Delivery – All About C Section Birth
+Video: Caesarean Delivery – All About C-Section Birth

-What is a C-Section Delivery?
+What Is a C-Section Delivery?

 “A surgical procedure involving incision of the walls of the abdomen and uterus for delivery of offspring.”

-1. Elective C-section
+1. Elective C-Section

 When the C-section is scheduled in advance, it is called an elective C-section.
 Many first-time mothers are now opting for C-section deliveries even though they may not have a medical reason to do so.
 While some opine that it is easier to arrange for leave or support when delivery is planned, others believe that it will help them avoid the pain and complications associated with vaginal deliveries.
 A doctor may also recommend an emergency C-section if the baby has a medical condition which makes a vaginal delivery risky.

-2. Emergency C-section
+2. Emergency C-Section

 When the C-section is done in response to an unexpected circumstance, it is called an emergency C-section.
 This is mostly necessitated when complications arise after labour has begun.